City ordinance update

-September 2017 - The City of St. Louis Park is updating Chapter 22 (Solid Waste ordinance) of the city code.
-This includes adding recycling requirements for commercial buildings.
-View the draft proposed ordinance.
+December 2017 - The City of St. Louis Park updated Chapter 22 (Solid Waste ordinance) of the city code, which included adding recycling requirements for commercial buildings.
 For information about the major changes, refer to the August 28 Council Study Session report, starting on page 52.

 Most commercial buildings are required by the state to recycle.
 Learn more about recycling at your business on the Minnesota Pollution Control Agency's website.